 BLOCH uses three different paste formulas to give you a variety of options when it comes to choosing the pointe shoe best suited to your foot.

 A Paste is the standard paste that BLOCH uses.
 It is a firm, hard paste and was initially formulated to stand up to climate conditions of heat and humidity.

-BLOCH Pointe Shoes made with A Paste: Aspriation, Axi Stretch, Balance European, Balance Lisse, Dramatica II, Elegance, Eurostretch, Grace, Hannah, Heritage, Jet Stream, Serenade, Sonata, Superlative, Suprima, Synthesis, Mirella Whisper,
+BLOCH Pointe Shoes made with A Paste: Aspriation, Axi Stretch, European Balance, Balance Lisse, Dramatica II, Elegance, Eurostretch, Grace, Hannah, Heritage, Jet Stream, Serenade, Sonata, Superlative, Suprima, Synthesis, Mirella Whisper,